-Rara Lake at 2,990 m, is the deepest lake in Nepal and also one of the most pristine.
+Rara Lake at 2,990m, is the deepest lake in Nepal and also one of the most pristine.
 Surrounded by green hills on all sides, covered in juniper trees, one can camp by the sparkling waters of the lake.
 Go boating in the clear waters, hike to nearby hills for a closer view of the mountains and lake, get acquainted with the charming local people, or just walk around the large lake watching out for wild flowers or a rare bird along the way.

 The park is surrounded by alpine coniferous vegetation and offers a representative sample of the region's flora and fauna.
-More than 500 different kinds of flowers, 20 different species of mammals and 214 species of birds can be observed in the Rara National Park.
-As for life in the lake, the snow trout is one of the fish varieties recorded so far.
+More than 500 different kinds of flowers, 20 species of mammals and 214 species of birds can be observed in the Rara National Park.
+As for life in the lake, the snow trout is one of the fish varieties recorded here so far.

 The trek leads through remote countryside toward the Tibetan border.
 A journey into the Jumla region and the beautiful Rara Lake is probably one of the most fascinating treks in the Himalaya undisturbed by hordes of trekkers as one finds on other trek routes.

-The best time to visit the park is in the spring, summer and Autumn.
+The best time to visit the park is in the spring, summer and autumn.
 As more people are now visiting the park, tourist services and infrastructure have developed over the years.
-However, for a great experience, it is still advisable to be self sufficient if you are traveling alone.
+However, for a great experience, it is still advisable to be self-sufficient if you are traveling alone.
 Lake Rara is also a popular pilgrimage site for Nepalis.